 Some of the fruits used in the wines include cherry, apricot, pineapple, blueberry, cranberry, and strawberry.
 Many of the wines are not just one fruit, but blends of multiples, as with the Peach Plum, Apricot Jalapeno, and Caribbean Coolness, with orange, pineapple, and coconut.

 Guests can enjoy a glass of wine on the outdoor heated patio.
 Tasting flights allow for trying five different wines.
 To accompany the wine, you can order from local restaurants or bring your own snacks.
-There is even an option for RVers to camp right on the property for all of the outdoor enthusiasts.
+There is even an option for RVers to camp right on the property great for all outdoor enthusiasts.

 - Address: 1345 South Broadway, Cortez